-3. USD Coin – USD Coin is pegged to U.S. dollars with a circulating supply of almost $26 billion.
+3. USD Coin – The USD Coin is pegged to U.S. dollars with almost $26 billion circulating supply.
 By 2023, Circle stated in a recent investor presentation it assumes the supply to touch $190 billion.

 Read on to learn more about why cryptocurrencies are popular and why you should use cryptocurrency in your business operations.
 Here are some of the few reasons why you should create your cryptocurrency.

-The main argument in favour of cryptocurrencies is their underlying technology called blockchain which makes cryptocurrencies decentralized and free from all forms of regulations.
+The main argument favouring cryptocurrencies is their underlying technology called blockchain, which makes cryptocurrencies decentralised and free from all regulations.

-Cryptocurrencies remain the only form of payment that is borderless without any restrictions whatsoever, all you ever need to hack around cryptocurrency is a crypto-wallet and an active internet connection.
+Cryptocurrencies remain the only form of borderless payment without any restrictions whatsoever; all you ever need to hack around cryptocurrency is a crypto-wallet and an active internet connection.

 2. Fast and unlimited transactions.

-Have you ever tried to move Fiat money from your country to other parts of the world, you wonder how this process can be frustrating, most times Your business will end up waiting days to receive money, at the end of the day you even get a huge amount deducted from you, all in the name of bank charges or transaction fee.
+Have you ever tried to move Fiat money from your country to other parts of the world?
+Then, you wonder how this process can be frustrating; most times, Your business will end up waiting days to receive money; at the end of the day, you even get a considerable amount deducted from you, all in bank charges or transaction fees.

 3. Low transaction fees.

-Banks and other financial institutions levy huge transaction fees, most especially if the transactions are taken out of the country of origin to another country.
+Banks and other financial institutions levy substantial transaction fees, especially if the transactions are taken from the country of origin to another country.

 This doesn’t mean that you don’t need to pay a fee for cryptocurrency transactions; however, the amount you need to pay is relatively small compared to traditional banks.
 However, in cryptocurrencies, these charges are called gas fees.